tsuACM/truman_acm_website/_pages/hacktruman.markdown

 * Teams can write their projects in any language, but must upload them to Github for submission.

+* Teams may not use any code written before the start of the hackathon.
+They may use publicly available assets such as images as long as they are copyright-free.

 * All teams will give a presentation demonstrating their project.
 The presentation should be 5 minutes or less.

 ## Criteria